ad-qu/rest-client-in-android/README.md

-# rest-client-in-android
+REST Client in Android

-DSA exercise made to practice with RecyclerView class that supports the display of a collection of data &amp; Retrofit which is a REST Client for Android.
+Small application that allows you to display of a collection of data.

+Adrián Quirós.